-Kappa Deltas Kristen McCurdy, sophomore, and Alyssa Prato, freshman, both biology majors, man the Shamrock sign-up table in Stamper Commons.
+Kappa Deltas Kristen McCurdy, sophomore, and Alyssa Prato, freshman, both biology students, man the Shamrock sign-up table in Stamper Commons.

-This will be the sixth year Kappa Delta sponsors this event.
-Last year, Kappa Delta raised over $5,000 for its philanthropy Prevent Child Abuse America and hosted about 120 5K runners.
+This will be the sixth year Kappa Delta sponsors the event.
+Last year, Kappa Delta raised more than $5,000 for its philanthropy Prevent Child Abuse America and hosted about 120 runners.
 As for 2013, the goal has increased to 175 participants raising $7,000.

 “In addition to the run, we sent out donation letters, flyers and pledge cards to our alumnae, friends and family,” Anderson said.
 “We anticipate (meeting) our goal.
 We have 63 runners pre-registered as of March 5.”

 General pre-registration fees are $20 and day-of registration is $25.
 For children, senior citizens, Kappa Delta alumnae or a group of five or more, pre-registration is only $10 with day-of registration increasing to $15.

 The day’s activities will begin at noon with day-of registration.
 After registration and T-shirt distribution, participants will begin their 5K run/walk at 1 p.m..
 There are also Kids Fun Run and free face painting for children.
 For participants whose children will not be running, Kappa Delta has organized a child care service.